The key to Miami Dolphins improving their future

 Suh, signed a year before Cox, was averaging $19 million per season.
 And now Suh is signed for $14 million on the cap when the Dolphins were scheduled to carry him for $26 million.

-So either the Dolphins were not proactive in trading Suh after 2016.
-Or during last season, amid a losing campaign.
+So either the Dolphins were not proactive in trading Suh after 2016 — or during last season, amid a losing campaign.
 Or they weren’t proactive trading Suh before releasing him last month.
 Or they weren’t proactive in rewarding him with that cap-busting contract back in 2015.

 Pick one.

+More lack of vision?
 Not signing Olivier Vernon during the 2014 season for a relative bargain, and then not trading him before 2015, which led the team to lose him in the spring of 2016 — for nothing.

 More?